William Harold Hutt: Professional career

 [Unions] had (and have) many useful functions in addition to acting as friendly societies for health and welfare provision.
 They could help their members to improve their qualifications and locate the best paid work, and they could provide assistance to members subjected to unfair treatment by management.

 Hutt later became known as a leading voice in the academic community condemning South African apartheid.
 He vehemently objected to the policy, arguing in his 1964 critique, The Economics of the Colour Bar, that it was little more than a means by which white labor unions used the government to outlaw black competition.
-However, he did not support universal equal suffrage, instead arguing that "it would be absolutely essential to renounce the principle of universal suffrage on a common roll and accept some form of weighted franchise."
+However, he did not support universal equal suffrage, instead arguing that "it would be absolutely essential to renounce the principle of universal suffrage on a common roll and accept some form of weighted franchise.".
+Hutt observed that groups that groups that grumble about injustice or oppression from other groups can frequently be found analogous injustices on others; he cited the case of Afrikaners complaining about British imperialism while discriminating against blacks.

 He was a member of the Mont Pelerin Society and of the Philadelphia Society.
 Hutt's work has been notably praised by George Selgin and Nobel laureate James M. Buchanan.

 In his 1936 book "Economists and the Public" he coined the now famous concept "consumer sovereignty".
 His papers are archived at the Universidad Francisco Marroquín in Guatemala City.